Adjusting To Divorce After 50

 You can date again once some time has passed.
 But I won’t kid you.
 The odds are against women our age.

-Divorced older men often date women much younger.
+Divorced older men often date women much younger than they are.
 But the same doesn’t usually apply to divorced older women.

 That is of course sexist and disgusting.
 But it is unfortunately true that older women are not a hot commodity in our society.

 You may find that you really like living alone.
-It doesn’t mean being lonely.
-It just means being alone.
-There’s a vast difference.
+I certainly do.

 You deserve better.
 Listen to your instincts.
 Take control of the situation and move forward.